Bachelor of Theology

 Three years full time (24 units - 216 credit points)

 The Bachelor of Theology degree is a primary qualification in theology and is the basis for further study at postgraduate level.
 It is a broad course combining both theological and practical studies.
-All relevant components and course units of the Bachelor of Theology are normally completed over no less than a four-year period.
-In fact the Bachelor of Theology constitutes only one part of an overall four-year schedule of theological education and training.
+All relevant components and course units of the Bachelor of Theology are normally completed over three years.

-At present, the Bachelor of Theology serves as the principal means of training men for ordination or active ministry within the Church and as such admission to this program is limited to persons aspiring to this end.
-In addition to satisfying the requirements of the Bachelor of Theology at pass level, students are required either to complete the Bachelor of Theology (Honours) program or to complete a course of study determined by Faculty in the area of pastoral studies and within the framework of the Graduate Diploma of Arts program.
-Ordinands who have pursued the Bachelor of Theology (Honours) option as part of their four year program of study may be required to complete a small number of additional pastoral studies units prior to or following ordination.
+At present, the Bachelor of Theology serves as the principal means of training men for ordination or active ministry within the Church and, as such, admission to this program is limited to male applicants aspiring to this end.
+After satisfying the requirements of the Bachelor of Theology, students may be eligible to complete the Bachelor of Theology (Honours) program or to complete a postgraduate course of study determined by Faculty.

 Although part-time study is available, priority is given to prospective full-time students during the admissions process.

 All prospective students are advised to consult the complete 2014 Handbook for full details.